+That level of true connection requires vulnerability—stepping into and embracing the fear of sharing ourselves truly and authentically.
 Discovering shared similarities with a stranger, or uncovering a kindred spirit in an acquaintance, holds its own kind of magic.
 It reminds me that people and relationships can be the most exciting moments in the adventures of our lives.

 So, how can we cultivate more of those types of conversations, whether we’re at a dinner party, a networking event, or lunch with a group of friends?
-It starts with the intention we bring to the experience–if we go into it searching for true connection and vulnerability, we’ll usually find it.
+It starts with the intention we bring to the experience.
+If we go into it searching for true connection and vulnerability, we’ll usually find it.
 We can approach each interaction with genuine curiosity that makes others feel seen, heard, and valued.
 In this space, the conversation naturally flows… but I also like to enter into it with a few great conversation starters up my sleeve, too.

-Set an intention for connection.
+1. Set an Intention for Connection

 I like to use transitions between activities as a time to set my intention for the conversation I’m about to have.
 Next time you’re about to meet a friend or walk into an event, take a minute to ground yourself before getting out of the car.
 Breathe deeply and visualize the type of person you want to be in that exchange.
 By reminding myself to bring curiosity and presence to a conversation beforehand, I can show up as my best self.